Can You Tan Through Glass?

 Are there UV rays at night?

-There are some UV rays at nighttime but in very low quantities.
-There are not nearly enough to tan your skin, even if you spend the whole night outdoors.
+There are some UV rays at nighttime, but in very low quantities.
+There are not nearly enough hours of sunlight to tan your skin, even if you spend the whole night outdoors.

 Can I tan in the evening?

-There are still enough UV rays in the evening to slowly tan the skin but without the risks of sunburn that usually comes with tanning outdoors.
+There are still enough UV rays in the evening to slowly tan the skin, but without the risks of sunburn that usually come with tanning outdoors.

 Tanning Through Glass

-To be safe, you should wear sunscreen when indoors sitting next to the window.
-This way you get to enjoy the sunlight through the glass, the cool aircon inside and still protect your skin from any sun damage.
+This way, you can enjoy the sunlight through the glass, the cool air conditioning inside, and still protect your skin from sun damage.